Tuition fees for students commencing in the academic year 2013-14 will be:

 |Clinical elements of Medicine||£28,720|

-A summary of the fee payment requirements which were in place for 2012 entry is outlined below.
+A summary of the fee payment requirements for 2013 entry is outlined below.

 As a condition of completing the registration process all students must either: